Philadelphia Foundation - Funder Overview

 - Clearly define the community you serve (can be geographic, racial, artistic, social, residential, or a combination)

-- Show how you engage folks from that community in structuring, implementing, and evaluating your organization
+- Show how you engage folks from that community in structuring, implementing, and evaluating your organisation

 2. Transformative Lens (Theory of Change)